Structures Design - Transportation Innovation

 GFRP and/or CFRP reinforcing bars may be used in the following concrete components when approved by the SSDE:

 The use of GFRP and/or CFRP reinforcing bars in other locations will be considered on a case-by-case basis.

 Design Standards for 12, 14, 18, 24 and 30 inch square piles as well as 54 and 60 inch cylinder piles with CFRP strands are available and can be used following SDG Table 3.5.1-1 requirements.
 Developmental Design Standards for Concrete Sheet Piles and Gravity Wall - Option C are available and can be used following the Developmental Design Standards Usage Process.
 CFRP strands may be used in other prestressed concrete piles when approved by the SSDE.

 These usage restrictions take into consideration the following items:

 See the following references for the application of FRP bars and strands for concrete reinforcement:

 Additional design and detailing criteria are available in the FDOT Structures Manual, Volume 4 Fiber Reinforced Polymer Guidelines.

 The potential use of FRP reinforcing bars or strands for a given application will be evaluated on a project by project basis.
 Extensive coordination with the Structures Design Office will be required in order to develop acceptable final designs.
 See Structures Manual, Volume 4, Fiber Reinforced Polymer Guidelines for more information.

-FRP producers seeking to be included on the Approved Materials List may find guidance for material acceptance on the State Materials Office Fiber Reinforced Polymer Composites webpage.
+FRP producers seeking to be included on the FRP Production Facility Listing may find guidance for material acceptance on the State Materials Office Fiber Reinforced Polymer Composites webpage.